DareDevelOps/aks-study-group/docs/python/basicPYTools.md

 The basic tools for creating a Python project are built-in

-- venv creae a virtual environment
+- venv create a virtual environment

 - pip install and manage packages